 - Publishing a weekly blog on our website, OUR STORIES, where we discuss our personal journey and highlight other companies or services that could assist in the coping/surviving/healing journey.

-- Create, publish and distribute ‘BE KIND, LOVE HARD, MAKE MEMORIES: A Mini Memoir Meets Guided Journal’.
+- Creating, publishing and distributing ‘BE KIND, LOVE HARD, MAKE MEMORIES: A Mini Memoir Meets Guided Journal’.
 This is a writing tool to use on the journey of coping/surviving/healing.

-- We are building an online library of experiences by publishing the YOUR STORIES blog, where we highlight submitted stories from people who are living with or loving someone with mental health issues.
+- Building an online library of experiences by publishing the YOUR STORIES blog, where we highlight submitted stories from people who are living with or loving someone with mental health issues.

 Hi everyone, Thanks for being here!
 I hope this note finds you well and itching for spring and warmer temperatures.
 I am so thrilled with my team right now.
 We...Learn More

 Being a caregiver can be both rewarding and challenging.
 Whether you care for an aging parent or adult, a child with special needs, someone who is mentally or physically ill,...

 There's a lot of buzz about slow fashion these days, but what does that really mean?
 In the age of fast fashion, slow fashion has emerged as an alternative for...